SyntaxSentinels/SyntaxSentinels/docs/UserGuide/README.md

 # User Guide

-The user guide could also include video introductions and tutorials.

-The folders and files for this folder are as follows:

-Describe ...
+The user guide provides comprehensive documentation for the program.
+It contains a structured overview of the program's features, usage instructions, and a revision history to track changes made by developers.